opensearch-project/documentation-website/_benchmark/user-guide/optimizing-benchmarks/expand-data-corpus.md

 To use this tutorial, make sure you fulfill the following prerequisites:

 1. Python 3.x or greater installed.
-2. The `http_logs` workload data corpus already in your load generation host where benchmark is running.
+2. The `http_logs` workload data corpus is already in your load generation host where OpenSearch Benchmark is running.

 ## Understanding the script